filipsnastins/tomodachi-testcontainers/docs/getting-started/testing-simple-app.md

 a [Dockerfile](https://github.com/filipsnastins/tomodachi-testcontainers/blob/main/examples/Dockerfile) from the current working directory, and removes the Docker image when all tests finish.

-The [`TomodachiContainer`][tomodachi_testcontainers.TomodachiContainer] receives the built image ID and a randomly available port as input arguments and starts the Testcontainer in a context manager.
+The [`TomodachiContainer`][tomodachi_testcontainers.TomodachiContainer] receives the built image ID and starts the Testcontainer in a context manager on a random available port.
 The context manager deletes the Testcontainer on exit.

 The `tomodachi_container` fixture is assigned the `session` scope to create the container only once per test session.
-It's a good practice to create Testcontainers only once for performance - it takes some time for a Docker container to start, and the test suite will be slow if containers are recreated for every test.
+It's a good practice to create Testcontainers only once for better performance - it takes some time for a Docker container to start, and the test suite will be slow if containers are recreated for every test.

 ## Writing end-to-end tests